-\subsection{Moment Explosions}
+\subsection{Moment explosions}

 Here we set $L = 0$ for simplicity.
-It is well understood that the existence of moments $\E{S_t^y}$ with $y \in \RR^d$ is intimately connected to the shape of the implied volatility surface derived from the prices of options on the underlying $S$ (cf. \citet{Lee2004}, \citet{K2008a}).
-Of particular interest is the time of moment explosion, i.e. the quantity
+It is well understood that the existence of moments $\mathbb{E}[S_t^y]$ with $y \in\RR$ is intimately connected to the shape of the implied volatility surface derived from the prices of options on the underlying $S$; cf. \citet{Lee2004}, \citet {K2008a}.
+Of particular interest is the time of moment explosion, that is, the quantity